Healthdirect Free Australian health advice you can count on.

 What are the symptoms of an abdominal aortic aneurysm?

-But aortic aneurysms usually don't have any symptoms until they burst.
+Aortic aneurysms usually don't have any symptoms until they burst.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-Symptoms of a burst abdominal aortic aneurysm include:
+Symptoms of a ruptured AAA include:

 • swelling of your tummy